• Alzheimer’s & dementia

 We have been with families as they handle their loved one’s battle with dementia, and we are here to help.

-This guide was created to help you understand the symptoms of end stage dementia and what care options your loved one may have.
+This guide is designed to help you understand the symptoms of end-stage dementia and explore the care options available for your loved one.

 Although the inconsistent presentation of symptoms can make it difficult to determine just how far along a dementia diagnosis is, there are some signs and symptoms to look for.
 Keep reading to learn more.